deblasis/glazewm-ipc-client/README.md

 ## Why This Package Exists

-The official `glazewm-js` package only supports GlazeWM v2.x and earlier.
-GlazeWM v3.x introduced breaking changes to the IPC protocol that made the existing client incompatible.
+As far as I understand, as of today (2025-09-02), the official `glazewm-js` should support GlazeWM v3.x (see [glazewm-js/#14](https://github.com/glzr-io/glazewm-js/pull/14)) but I never managed to make it work.
+As you do, I didn't give up and quickly one-shotted this library.

 ### Problems This Package Solves